PLUTO-SCY/GPDiff/README.md

 ## Model Training

-To train a model with the traffic dataset, run:
+To train node-level models with the traffic dataset, run:

+``cd Pretrain``

+``CUDA_VISIBLE_DEVICES=0 python main.py --taskmode task4 --model v_GWN --test_data metr-la --ifnewname 1 --aftername TrafficData``

+After full-trained, run Pretrain\PrepareParams\model2tensor.py to extract parameters from the trained model.
+And put the params-dataset in ./Data.

+To train diffusion model and generate the parameters of the target city:

 ``cd GPDiff``

-``CUDA_VISIBLE_DEVICES=3 python 1Dmain.py --expIndex 140 --targetDataset metr-la --modeldim 512 --epochs 80000 --diffusionstep 500 --basemodel v_GWN  --denoise Trans1``
+``CUDA_VISIBLE_DEVICES=0 python 1Dmain.py --expIndex 140 --targetDataset metr-la --modeldim 512 --epochs 80000 --diffusionstep 500 --basemodel v_GWN  --denoise Trans1``

 - ``expIndex`` assigns a special number to the experiment.
 - ``targetDataset`` specifies the target dataset, which can be selected from ['DC', 'BM', 'man', 'metr-la', 'pemes-bay', 'shenzhen', 'chengdu_m'].